tacodevelops/tacodevelops/README.md

 -My own web browser!

 # 🔨 What I am currently working on:
--My own 3d Game Engine with C++ (only 3d)<br>
+-My own 3d Game Engine with C++ (only 3d (private project))<br>
--My own programming language, Lua# looks like Lua and compiles to JS, also has static typing!<br>
+-My own programming language, Lua# looks like Lua and compiles to JS, also has static typing! (private project)<br>
--My own OS/Operating System, made with C, Rust, Assembly, and Go!<br>
+-My own OS/Operating System, made with C, Rust, Assembly, and Go! (private, POTENTIALLY public, project)<br>

 # 📜 What I have currently made:
 -This is a list of things I am willing to show!<br>
 -A 3d [Gravity Simulation](https://github.com/NotTaco3/Gravity-Simulation)<br>
 -One of my own languages, ADPT - Adaptive Development Programming Tool, currently has many languages, and I decided to make it open source.
 It is similar to React, but it can utilize frontend, backend, and database systems.
-More info in the [repository](https://github.com/NotTaco3/ADPT-Adaptive-Development-Programming-Tool)! (not downloadable YET)<br>
+More info in the [repository](https://github.com/NotTaco3/ADPT-Adaptive-Development-Programming-Tool)! (not downloadable YET, basics public, full version private(potentialy will be public))<br>
 -My own Lua Framework [Flux](https://github.com/NotTaco3/Flux) w [@sahleyis](https://github.com/sahleyis) (not downloadable YET)<br>
--My own 2d Game Engine with Java. (only 2d)<br>
+-My own 2d Game Engine with Java. (only 2d (currently private))<br>

 # 🌱 I am currently learning:
 -Data Science<br>